 How to Apply

-Student M anager positions become available (usually around early November in the Fall and early April in the Spring), they are posted on hireBING.
+Student manager positions, when available, will be posted on hireBING.
+MRC seeks student managers for the following academic year in early April.
 Around that time, the MRC hosts several information sessions regarding open student positions and the hiring process.
 Interested students are asked to attend one information session and apply via hireBING by the application deadline.

 The Multicultural Resource Center offers three graduate assistantship for students in various graduate academic programs.
 Graduate assistantships work alongside the rest of the MRC professional staff to educate the Binghamton University campus community through various programs and initiatives, educational opportunities, and resources.

-The MRC Graduate Assistant for Programming will support the center in the development and execution of multicultural programming.
-The GA will oversee and assist with the supervision of the MRC Culture Squad, in planning programs and events for the campus community.
-The GA will also provide general support to Center operations based on office needs and/or student interests.
+The MRC Graduate Assistant for Event Planning will support the center in the development and execution of multicultural programming.
+The GA will oversee and assist with the supervision of the MRC Event Planning Interns, in planning campus-wide and in-center events.
+Additional responsibilities will include: collaborating with campus partners and cultural student organizations and facilitating MRC informational presentations.

 Graduate Assistant for Administration